powerd6-old/decision-records/capabilities/easy-to-extend.md

 Once custom content is created, publishing it as a new book or integrating it with the "core" rules should be easy for the publishers.

-Legally, this should be simple and not require legal assistace to be completed.
+Legally, this should be simple and not require legal assistance to be completed.

 ### Using custom content with existing integrations